utluiz/my-markdown/README.md

+# My Markdown

 TODO list:

-1. Scroll brakes when document is scrolled in a way that both editor and preview are scrolled to
+- BUG: Scroll brakes when document is scrolled in a way that both editor and preview are scrolled to
-2. Links in preview do not have highlight removed on preview parent hover
+- BUG: Links in preview do not have highlight removed on preview parent hover
-3. Rename plugin and styles (wp-changed)
+- Rename plugin and styles (wp-changed)
-4. Check licensing info
+- Check licensing info
-5. Remove 3rd party dependencies and put on template shoulders:
+- Remove 3rd party dependencies and put on template shoulders:
   - Make prettify work from template
   - Update syntax highlighter?
-6. Remove unused configurations from plugin (be opinionated)
+- Remove unused configurations from plugin (be opinionated)
   - Check if it's possible disable markdown for posts
-7. Make it possible extend markdown
+- Make it possible extend markdown without changing the plugin (?)
-8. Review styles (CSS)
+- Review styles (CSS)
-9. Organize scripts, styles, project configuration and minify them
+- Organize scripts, styles, project configuration and minify them
+- Rename plugin properly
+- Limit effect on WP Admin only when really editing a post or page
+- Allow disabling for specific posts or pages?
+- enable mbstring in PHP 7

 Markdownify (PHP, generated Markdown from HTML)